bmwcarit/ramses-composer-docs/doc/basics/multisampling/README.md

 For MSAA rendering, multisample renderbuffers and special fragment shader are used.

-`RenderTargetMSx4` is set up as follows:
+Render target for multisample renderbuffers `RenderTargetMSx4` is set up as follows:

-* `ColorMSx4` and `DepthMSx4` Sample Count = `4` are created.
+* Renderbuffers `ColorMSx4` and `DepthMSx4` with Sample Count = `4` are created.
 They are set to `RenderTargetMSx4` multisample buffer fields.
-All RenderBuffers in MSAA RenderTarget must have same Sample Count.
+All renderbuffers in a render target must have same Sample Count value.
-* `DuckRenderPassMSx4` renders `DuckRenderLayer` nodes using `DuckCamera` to `RenderTargetMSx4`.
+* Render pass `DuckRenderPassMSx4` renders `DuckRenderLayer` nodes using `DuckCamera` to target `RenderTargetMSx4`.

 ![](./docs/msaa_render_target.png)

 ## Displaying multisample renderbuffer contents

-We want to display the `ColorMSx4` MSAA renderbuffer as texture on `RightQuadMeshNode`.
+We want to use the `ColorMSx4` MSAA renderbuffer as a texture for `RightQuadMeshNode`.

 To use `ColorMSx4` renderbuffer as texture uniform, the fragment shader must accept `sampler2DMS textureSampler` uniform representing a Multisample Texture. `int sampleCount` uniform specifies amount of samples per fragment.
 Below is full code of fragment shader: